 David F. Giannetto is a nationally respected thought-leader on how complex emerging technology and information-based initiatives can be leveraged by organizations to improve operational efficiency, financial results and strategic differentiation.
 He is the author of 3 books, a frequent keynote speaker, and has worked with many of today’s leading brands.
 He has been named a thought-leader by the American Management Association, Business Finance Magazine and Consumer Goods Technology Magazine.

-He is author of Big Social Mobile: How Digital Initiatives can Reshape the Enterprise and Create Business Value (Palgrave Macmillan 2014), the first enterprise-level methodology that helps organizations integrate social media, mobile technology and big data into their core people, processes, technology, information and strategy to create tangible improvements in revenue and profit.
+David is the author of Big Social Mobile: How Digital Initiatives can Reshape the Enterprise and Create Business Value (Palgrave Macmillan 2014), the first enterprise-level methodology that helps organizations integrate social media, mobile technology and big data into their core people, processes, technology, information and strategy to create tangible improvements in revenue and profit.
 This work builds upon his first book, the award winning management methodology, The Performance Power Grid, The Proven Method To Create and Sustain Superior Organizational Performance (Wiley, 2006), that defined how organizations use internal information to improve performance.
-He is known for creatively combining technology with progressive management methodologies that join traditional enterprise functions with digital—big data, social media & mobile technology—initiatives to create differentiation, influence consumer behavior and create sustainable superior performance.
+He is known for creatively combining technology with progressive management methodologies that join traditional enterprise functions and data with digital—big data, social media & mobile technology—initiatives to create differentiation, influence consumer behavior and create sustainable superior performance.

 David is a columnist for Strictly Marketing Magazine, a former columnist for USBusiness Review, currently writes for the American Management Association and the Huffington Post, and has contributed to numerous national magazines.
 He is a frequent keynote speaker on topics ranging from improving the effectiveness of digital initiatives, organizational performance, risk management and the impact of technology on organizations and consumer behavior.